-- 6.4 had early meetings with those responsible for drafting the legislation in the European Commission, engaged with MEPs, as well as those responsible in Whitehall - 6.5 chaired the responsible local authority working group at EU level to ensure LGAs from across the EU are promoting common messages. - 7.
-One way of feeding in local government thinking early into future European policy is through the EU's Committee of the Regions (CoR) an EU advisory body for local and regional government.
-As several LGA politicians represent UK local government on this Committee, it is a useful body of influence.
-Cllr David Parsons and Cllr Dave Wilcox (LG Group European and International Programme Board Chair) are both on the CoR, and have recently secured valuable amendments on this topic.
-The amendments push for a more streamlined EU procurement regime and ensure that local and regional governments EU-wide call for: - 7.1 certain services such as health and social services to remain excluded from the principal requirements of the Directive - 7.2 simpler procedures when awarding contracts, including greater use of negotiation between the public authority and the provider - 7.3 significantly higher financial thresholds before the EU rules become applicable.
+- 7.1 produced a series of case studies outlining costs and burdens associated with EU procurement rules - 7.2 introduced relevant EU case law into the 'shared services' guidance recently published as part of the Group's 'productivity' work - 7.3 brought local authority procurement experts to Brussels to give evidence to an EU hearing (Nov 2010, May 2011) - 7.4 had early meetings with those responsible for drafting the legislation in the European Commission, engaged with MEPs, as well as those responsible in Whitehall - 7.5 chaired the responsible local authority working group at EU level to ensure LGAs from across the EU are promoting common messages. - 8.
+Cllrs Wilcox and Parsons have recently secured amendments on this topic via the Committee of the Regions.
+The amendments push for a more streamlined EU procurement regime and ensure that local and regional governments EU-wide call for: - 8.1 certain services such as health and social services to remain excluded from the principal requirements of the Directive - 8.2 simpler procedures when awarding contracts, including greater use of negotiation between the public authority and the provider - 8.3 significantly higher financial thresholds before the EU rules become applicable.